JuliaHealth/NeuroAnalyzer.jl/README.md

 NeuroJ.jl is a [Julia](https://julialang.org) package for analyzing of EEG data.
 Future versions will also process NIRS data and use MRI data for source localization techniques.
 Also, various methods for modelling non-invasive brain stimulation protocols (tDCS/tACS/tRNS/tPCS/TMS) will be included.

+NeuroJ.jl contains a set of separate (high-level) functions, it does not have a graphical user interface (although one could built it upon these).
+NeuroJ.jl functions can be combined into an analysis pipeline, i.e. a Julia script containing all steps of your analysis.
+This combined with processing power of Julia language and easiness of distributing calculations across computing cluster, will make NeuroJ.jl particularly useful for processing large amounts of research data.

-This is a non-commercial projected, aimed for researchers in psychiatry, neurology and neuroscience.
+NeuroJ.jl is a non-commercial project, developed for researchers in psychiatry, neurology and neuroscience.

 Initially NeuroJ.jl will be focused on resting-state EEG analysis, but ERP and other type of analyses will be developed in future versions.
+The goal is to make a powerful, expandable and elastic environment for EEG/MRI/NIRS/NIBS analyses.

 Every contribution (bug reports, fixes, new ideas, feature requests or additions, documentation improvements, etc.) to the project is highly welcomed.